open-contracting/standard/docs/schema/records_reference.md

 # Record Reference

-A record aggregates the releases related to a contracting process.
+A record aggregates the releases about a contracting process.
 There should be a single record per contracting process per [distribution](https://www.w3.org/TR/vocab-dcat-2/#Class:Distribution), where a distribution might be a specific API endpoint or a specific bulk download file.

 **Note: If any conflicts are found between this text, and the text within the schema, the schema takes precedence.**